ahmetmikailbayindir/My-Portfolio/resume.md

 ---

 ## Projects

-### ReliefSense – IoT Agriculture Dashboard | 2024
-- Built a full-stack dashboard using React + TypeScript frontend and Python Flask backend
-- Integrated real-time sensor updates via WebSockets, enabling live monitoring of temperature, humidity, and CO₂
-- Designed with multi-language support and a mobile-first responsive layout for accessibility
-- Practiced secure coding and authentication, strengthening data protection

 ### Web Developer & Cloud Infrastructure Specialist (AWS + WordPress) | 2021-2024
 - Designed and deployed a WordPress site with NGINX reverse proxy and firewall rules for secure access